karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/2-cloud_security.md

 #### Application Layer

-          To harden the application layer, establish the policies that match with industry adoption security standards, for example, OWASP for a web application.
+      - To harden the application layer, establish

+            - policies that match with industry adoption security standards,

+                  for example, OWASP for a web application.

-          It should meet and comply with appropriate regulatory and business requirements.
+      - It should meet and comply with appropriate regulatory and business requirements.

-          Some of the application layer controls include SDLC, binary analysis, scanners, web app firewalls, transactional sec, etc.
+      - Application layer controls include :

+                - SDLC,
+                - binary analysis,
+                - scanners,
+                - web app firewalls,
+                - transactional sec, ....

 #### Management Layer

-           This layer covers the cloud security administrative tasks, which can facilitate continued, uninterrupted, and effective services of the cloud.
+           This layer covers the cloud security administrative tasks,

+                  - which can facilitate :
+                        - continued,
+                        - uninterrupted, &
+                        - effective

+                     services of the cloud.

            Cloud consumers should look for the above-mentioned policies to avail better services.

-           Some of the management layer security controls include GRC, IAM, VA/VM, patch management, configuration management, monitoring, etc.
+            Management layer security controls include

+                        - GRC,
+                        - IAM,
+                        - VA/VM,
+                        - patch management,
+                        - configuration management,
+                        - monitoring, etc.

 #### Computation and Storage

+          In cloud,

-          In cloud due to the lack of physical control of the data and the machine, the service provider may be unable to manage the data and computation and lose the trust of the cloud consumers.
+               due to the lack of physical control of the data & the machine :

+                  -> the service provider :
+                        - may be unable to manage the data and computation and
+                        - lose the trust of the cloud consumers.

           Cloud provider must establish policies and procedures for data storage and retention.

-          Cloud provider should implement appropriate backup mechanisms to ensure availability and continuity of services that meet with statutory, regulatory, contractual, or business requirements and compliance.
-Host-based firewalls, HIDS/HIPS, integrity and file/log management, encryption, masking are some security controls in computation and storage.
+          Cloud provider should implement appropriate backup mechanisms to

+                  - ensure availability & continuity of services that meet with

+                        - statutory,
+                        - regulatory,
+                        - contractual, or
+                        - business requirements and compliance.

+          some security controls in computation and storage :

+                Host-based firewalls,
+                HIDS/HIPS,
+                integrity & file/log management,
+                encryption,
+                masking

 ----------------------------------------------------------------------------------------------------------------------------
 ## Which of the following mechanisms